Sure Dividend

 Hormel has a large portfolio of category-leading brands.
 Just a few of its top brands include Skippy, SPAM, Applegate, Justin’s, and more than 30 others.

-Hormel posted fourth-quarter and full-year earnings on November 29th, 2023, and results were weaker than expected on both the top and bottom lines.
-Adjusted earnings-per-share came to 42 cents, missing estimates fairly widely by three cents, or ~7%.
+Hormel posted first quarter earnings on February 29th, 2024, and results were better than expected on both the top and bottom lines.
+Adjusted earnings-per-share came to 41 cents, which was seven cents ahead of expectations.

 Click here to download our most recent Sure Analysis report on Hormel (preview of page 1 of 3 shown below):